Language and Syntax Documentation

 output "add_some_more" {

-value = add_uint(input.addem_up.value + input.one.value, input.two.value)
+value = add_uint(variable.addem_up + variable.one, variable.two)

 }

-Environment variables can be specified in the txtx.yaml file.
 Here is an example config with environment variables:

 ---